Recommended by The Guardian Guide, The Telegraph, The Independent and The Financial Times

 A major retrospective of Albert Irvin, and a 60th anniversary celebration of the seminal exhibition, The New American Painting.

-In 1959, Irvin visited an exhibition called The New American Painting at Tate.
+In 1959, Irvin visited an exhibition called The New American Painting at Tate, curated by MOMA New York and toured to eight European cities.
 It brought the boldest and best new artistic talent from across the Atlantic to London.
 The exhibition redefined what was possible for a generation of British artists.

 For Irvin, it was an epiphany.

-Albert Irvin and Abstract Expressionism will bring together works by Irvin and the major abstract expressionist artists that inspired him, including Jackson Pollock, Willem de Kooning, Robert Motherwell, Grace Hartigan, Barnett Newman, Sam Francis and Adolph Gottlieb.
+Albert Irvin and Abstract Expressionism will bring together works by Irvin and the major abstract expressionist artists that inspired him, including Jackson Pollock, Willem de Kooning, Robert Motherwell, Barnett Newman, Sam Francis and Adolph Gottlieb from UK collections and works by Grace Hartigan and Jack Tworkov on loan from the USA, giving a unique chance to see so many of these important artists’ works in this country.

 The show will also chart Irvin’s earlier practice in a room featuring the British ‘Kitchen Sink’ artists including Edward Middleditch, John Bratby and Peter Coker.